Food Hygiene Rating Scheme

 Businesses are also given a window sticker and certificate showing their rating and are encouraged to display these at their premises in places where you can easily see them when you visit.
 Display is voluntary at the moment.

-You can read the Food Standard Agency's frequently asked questions (external link), or if you have any queries please contact our Customer Services Team at
+You can read the Food Standard Agency's frequently asked questions (external link).

 For general enquiries, please use our web form: